raromano92/Cool-Cars-Project/README.md

 SEi 5/9 Project #2

 Premise:
 This is a Full Stack CRUD application that allows a user to have their own personal car collection specific to them.
 They can create new entries if they find a new car that they like and store for the future in case one day they would like to purchase it!
-Enjoy viewing some of the coolest rides out there!
+Enjoy checking out some of the coolest rides out there!

 User Story